pfroysdon/reading_rack/README.md

 - [Cybersecurity Law 3rd Edition](https://a.co/d/hQIxhcw)

-### Aeronautical, Aerospace Engineering, & Aircraft Design
+### Aeronautical/Aerospace Engineering, Stability and Control, & Aircraft Design
 **Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

 ### Mecanical Engineering